Related: Models · Indexer · DeletionDocumentation Index

 - Records are mapped via the compiled mapper (

-- Pre-mapped data must be provided as Hashes with string or symbol keys; any other shape raises
+SearchEngine::Mapper.for(klass)) so the same schema rules as full indexation apply (required fields, coercions, hidden flags). - Pre-mapped data must be provided as Hashes with string or symbol keys; any other shape raises

-- When both
+InvalidParams. - When both

-- Invalid document shapes (missing required fields, unknown keys when strict mode is on, invalid types) raise the same
+records:anddata:are omitted, anInvalidParamserror is raised. - Invalid document shapes (missing required fields, unknown keys when strict mode is on, invalid types) raise the same

-SearchEngine::Errors::InvalidParams or InvalidField exceptions you see during indexing.
+SearchEngine::Errors::InvalidParamsorInvalidFieldexceptions you see during indexing.

 Options

-partition: – forward partition metadata to the resolver (pairs nicely with blue/green apply flows).
+Both single and bulk helpers accept the same optional keywords:into:– override the physical collection (defaults to alias resolution or configured partition resolver).partition:– forward partition metadata to the resolver (pairs nicely with blue/green apply flows).

 When to choose upsert helpers